Asia Today: India records 320K cases as foreign help arrives

 Foreign ministry spokesman Arindam Bagchi tweeted photos Tuesday of the first shipment of medical aid India received from Britain.
 It included 100 ventilators and 95 oxygen concentrators.

-Other nations like the U.S., Germany, Israel, France and Pakistan have also promised medical aid to India.
-The countries have said they will supply oxygen, diagnostic tests, treatments, ventilators and protective gear to help India at the time of crisis which World Health Organization’s chief Tedros Adhanom Ghebreyesus on Monday called “beyond heartbreaking.”
+Other nations like the U.S., Germany, Israel and Pakistan have also promised medical aid.
+The countries have said they will supply oxygen, diagnostic tests, treatments, ventilators and protective gear to help India at the time of crisis, which World Health Organization’s chief Tedros Adhanom Ghebreyesus called “beyond heartbreaking.”

-The surge, spurred by insidious new variants of coronavirus, has undermined the Indian government’s premature claims of victory over the pandemic.
+The surge, spurred by insidious variants of coronavirus, has undermined the Indian government’s premature claims of victory over the pandemic.
 The country of nearly 1.4 billion people is facing a chronic shortage of space on its intensive care wards.
-Hospitals are experiencing oxygen shortages and many people are being forced to turn to makeshift facilities for mass burials and cremations as the country’s funeral services have become overwhelmed.
+Hospitals are experiencing oxygen shortages and many people are being forced to turn to makeshift facilities for mass burials and cremations.

+India’s top health official on Monday urged Indians to wear masks at home to prevent the spread of the virus.
+“It’s time people start wearing masks inside their homes as well,” said Dr. V.K.
+Paul, the head of a government committee on medical emergency preparedness.

+India has also called on its armed forces to help.
+India’s chief of Defense Staff, General Bipin Rawat, said oxygen supplies would be released from armed forces reserves and its retired medical personnel would join health facilities to ease the pressure on doctors.

 Meanwhile, in a bid to tackle the shortage of beds, Indian authorities are turning to train carriages, which have been converted into isolation wards.
 India has also started airlifting oxygen tankers to states in need.
 Special trains with oxygen supplies are also running in the country.

+France was sending breathing machines, ICU gear and eight oxygen generators in a shipment expected to be sent later this week.
+Each generator can equip a hospital of 250 beds for several years, French President Emmanuel Macron’s office said.

+France will also send breathing machines, pumps and containers of liquid medical oxygen aimed at helping up to 10,000 patients per day, according to the French Foreign Ministry.
+That first oxygen shipment is expected to arrive from Europe to India next week.
-The White House was moving to share raw materials for the production of the AstraZeneca vaccine with India by diverting some U.S. orders to the vaccine manufacturer Serum Institute of India.

-White House COVID-19 coordinator Jeff Zients told The Associated Press that the Biden administration was working to satisfy other “key requests” from the Indian government, namely for personal protective equipment, tests, therapeutics and supplies of oxygen and respiratory assistance devices.
+The White House was moving to share raw materials for the AstraZeneca vaccine by diverting some U.S. orders to the Serum Institute of India.
+White House COVID-19 coordinator Jeff Zients told The Associated Press the administration was working on other requests, namely for personal protective equipment, tests and oxygen supplies.

-Epidemiologists from the Centers for Disease Control and Prevention were also expected to soon travel to India to assist with its virus response.